Employee rewards and recognition are a critical part of an employee engagement strategy.

 Why?
 Because people desire to feel special.

-We want to finish this guide by offering you a few actionable tips on providing better words of recognition and appreciation.
+We want to finish this guide by offering you a few actionable tips on providing more powerful words of recognition and appreciation.

-Let's look at the difference between these two recognition messages, so you can see how even a few extra words make a world of difference.
+Let's look at the difference between these two recognition message examples, so you can see how even a few extra words make a world of difference.

 Which message would you like to receive from a coworker?
 I imagine most people would choose the second message!